Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/devices-overview.md

     * [Xbox gamepads](gamepads-xbox.md)
 * [Sensors](devices-sensors.md): Devices which have sensors that measure environmental characteristics such as acceleration, or orientation.

-Additionally, the Input Package uses the [Human Interface Device (HID)](hid-specification.md) specification to create layouts for controls that connect via USB or Bluetooth connection.
+Additionally, the Input Package uses the [Human Interface Device (HID)](hid-specification.md) specification to create layouts for controls that connect with USB or Bluetooth connection.